RealBusinessAccount/SplitBit-Emulator/SplitBit Programming Manual.md

 30 | PSHQ | Stores Q into Data Memory at the location referenced by the Stack Pointer then decrements the Stack Pointer.
 31 | PSHA | Stores A into Data Memory at the location referenced by the Stack Pointer then decrements the Stack Pointer.
 32 | PSHB | Stores B into Data Memory at the location referenced by the Stack Pointer then decrements the Stack Pointer.
-33 | PSHD | Stores the Data Pointer to the next two bytes in the stack, decrements the Stack Pointer by two.
+33 | PSHD | Stores the Data Pointer to the stack, with the low byte on top.
+Increments the Stack Pointer by two.
 34 | POPA | Reads the location referenced by the Stack Pointer from Data Memory into A then increments the Stack Pointer.
 35 | POPB | Reads the location referenced by the Stack Pointer from Data Memory into B then increments the Stack Pointer.
-36 | POPD | Restores the Program Counter from the top two bytes in the stack, increments the Stack Pointer by two.
+36 | POPD | Restores the Program Counter from the stack, increments the Stack Pointer by two.

 ### Data Operations: 10 Instructions
 Hex Code | Mnemonic | Description